software-students-spring2025/1-specification-exercise-get-lit/README.md

 Social Media Sharing:
 10. "As a social media user, I want to share a cat’s profile on platforms like Instagram and Twitter so that others can see it."

 ## Activity Diagrams

-See instructions.
-Delete this line and place images of your UML Activity diagrams here.

 ## Clickable Prototype